4d/docs/website/docs/FormObjects/button_overview.md

 By default, the Rounded Bevel style has a light gray background with a label in the center.
 The appearance of the button can be different when the cursor hovers over it depending on the OS:

 - *Windows* - the button is identical to the Bevel style.
 When it uses the “With Pop-up Menu” property, a triangle is displayed to the right and in the center of the button.

   ![](../assets/img/FormObjects/button_roundedbevel.png)

 - *macOS* - the corners of the button are rounded.
 When it uses the “With Pop-up Menu” property, a triangle is displayed to the right and at the bottom of the button.

-#### JSON Example:
+#### JSON Example

 ```4d
  "myButton": {
                 "type": "button",
                 "style":"roundedBevel",
                 "text": "OK",
                 "popupPlacement":"none" /
                 "action": "Cancel",
                 "left": 60,
                 "top": 160,
                 "width": 100,
                 "height": 20
                 }
 ```

 ### OS X Gradient